-The problem in working with a normal distribution is that its formula is very complicated, and a computer is needed in order to calculate areas under the graph, which is required in order to calculate probabilities.
+The problem with working with a normal distribution is that its formula is very complicated.
+A computer is needed to calculate areas under the graph; this is required in order to calculate probabilities.

 The way to get around this problem is to standardize a normal random variable, which involves converting it to a general scale for which probability tables exist.

 is a normal distribution with a mean of 0 and a standard deviation of 1.
 It is denoted as N(0,1).
 Below are some confidence intervals for the standard normal distribution:

 There is an unlimited number of normal distributions, each with a different mean or standard deviation.
 Therefore, it's impractical to provide a table of probabilities for each combination of mean and standard deviations.
 However, the actual distribution for a normal random variable to a standard normal distribution can be standardized.
 Normal distributions can be transformed to standard normal distributions by the formula: